1

 How much do staff editor jobs pay per hour?

-As of Jul 7, 2026, the average hourly pay for staff editor in the United States is $16.83, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for staff editor in the United States is $16.83, according to ZipRecruiter salary data.
 Most workers in this role earn between $14.66 and $18.51 per hour, depending on experience, location, and employer.

-What does a staff editor do?
+What is a staff editor?

-How does a Staff Editor typically collaborate with writers and other editorial team members during the publication process?
+How does a staff editor typically collaborate with writers and other editorial team members during the publication process?

 As a Staff Editor, collaboration is a central part of the role.
 Staff Editors work closely with writers to refine drafts, offer feedback, and ensure content aligns with the publication’s standards and voice.
 They also coordinate with other editors, fact-checkers, and designers to manage deadlines and maintain workflow efficiency.
 This collaborative approach helps ensure high-quality content and smooth production cycles, while also providing opportunities for professional growth through mentorship and teamwork.